-It would take another six hours for my body to metabolize my brain out of its chemical prison, another 24 before I felt fully functional again.
-Sobriety may as well have been a lost dream, a hopeless moment that passed and would never return, like accidentally recording over an important home movie with something trivial and banal.
+It would take another six hours for my body to metabolize my brain out of its chemical prison, another 24 before I felt physically “normal” again.
+Sobriety may as well have been a lost dream, a hopeless moment that passed and would never return, like accidentally recording over an important home movie with something trivial.

 Austin appeared beside me, squatting sympathetically, eyes kaleidoscopic: “Mark, you need to get up.
 Stop thinking about it.
 You need to get up and move around.”